sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

     - This requires the latest version of the AnimatedDecouplers plugin, which provides special versions of the standard decoupler/jettison PartModules in order for the stock ModuleCargoBay to know when to update its drag occlusion behaviour
  - Removed Ferram Aerospace Research MM patch for Pod Boost Protect Cover
     - The latest versions of FAR now intrinsically and automatically handle drag occlusion for hollow parts, making such patches redundant
+ - Fixed HotRockets!
+MM patch for the fairingless LV-909 engine

 Bugs/Known Issues